 What Is Unmanaged VPS?

-Unmanaged VPS or self-managed VPS is a virtual private server that a company manages for itself.
+An unmanaged VPS is a self-managed VPS, meaning it’s a virtual private server that a company manages for itself.
 The hosting company is responsible for providing the VPS, maintaining the hardware, and performing system-level health checks, but the VPS customer performs the rest of the maintenance, monitoring, and changes.

 - Cost savings over managed VPS